Mirza Zulqarnain: Career

 Zulqarnain spent most of his career in Sambhar where he was a diwan of the salt pans, a prestigious and lucrative post involving financial administration that had also been held by his father.
 He was also faujdar (provincial administrator or governor) there and faujdar of Bahraich from 1629 to 1633.
 In 1632 he presented five elephants to the Mughal Court as nazr.
+He then briefly served as the kiladar of Bharuch.

 From 1642 to around 1648 he was serving with Shah Shuja in Bengal below the rank of subedar or hakim before returning as faujdar of Sambhar in 1649.
 He was a mansabdar and held the rank of panjsadi seh sad sawar on three occasions.
 He retired to Delhi on a pension of 100 rupees per day in 1654.

 Writing

-He was an accomplished poet, as attested by the Padshahnama, and was praised by Emperor Jahangir as a composer of Hindi songs.
+He was an accomplished poet, as attested by the Padshahnama, and was praised by Emperor Jahangir as a composer of Hindustani songs.
 He presented his poems at the court of Shah Jahan on special occasions such as the shah's accession and before Shahjahanabad (Old Delhi) was created capital of the empire.